DylnH/Engineering_4_Notebook/README.md

 ### Reflection

-This Assignment was a bit annoy due to slightly modifying preexisting code over and over, aswell as having to wait if the pi rebooted or shut down to see if a did the assignment correctly.
-Despite that, modifying other persons code is a good skill to have.
+In This Assignment, I learned how to prints out the accelerometer values and how to use the LCD screen.
+Also, the accelerometer could be used in our pi in the sky project to track data.

 </details>